quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT initiate the first key update until the handshake is confirmed from its perspective.
 An endpoint MUST NOT initiate a subsequent key update until it has received an ACK for a packet sent at the previous KEY_PHASE.
-This can be implemented as checking whether largest_recvd_ack_1rtt >= last_key_update_pn, where largest_recvd_ack_1rtt represents the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame, and where last_key_update_pn represents the lowest packet number that this endpoint sent using keys from the previous KEY_PHASE.
+This can be implemented by tracking the lowest packet number sent with the previous KEY_PHASE, and the highest value of the Largest Acknowledged field in any received 1-RTT ACK frame: once the latter is higher than the former, another key update can be initiated.

 Endpoints only need to maintain the two latest sets of packet protection keys and MAY discard older keys.
 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly delayed.
 Therefore, an endpoint SHOULD NOT initiate a key update until three times the PTO after it has last updated keys.
-This avoids valid reordered packets being dropped by the peer because the peer may have discarded older keys, and reduces the computational overhead of key updates over the entire connection.
+This avoids valid reordered packets being dropped by the peer because the peer could have discarded older keys.

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
 It creates a new secret (see Section 7.2 of {{!TLS13}})